avrvenkatesa/driver-log-payment-app-v2/docs/testing/story-04.md

 - **Ready for Production:** ✅ **YES**

 **Notes:** The implementation exceeds expectations with professional UI/UX, comprehensive error handling, and enterprise-level features including auto-refresh, session management, and responsive design.

+docs/testing/story-04.md - Mark as ✅ MERGED TO DEVELOP